Skip to content

 Barriers to Biochar Adoption

 Breaking down the barriers to on-farm biochar adoption will require coordination among stakeholders, and AFT is a leader in that cross-organizational effort.
 This is an endeavor to enable farmers, ranchers, and others managing working lands to amend their soils with sustainably sourced fit-for-purpose biochar at scale for maximum impact.
 This requires thorough characterization and standardization of pyrolysis processes to develop consistent biochar soil amendments that can be used for targeted purposes.
 Demonstrations of in-field effects of using fit-for-purpose biochars are also needed across the diversity of soil types, climates, and production systems that make up U.S. farms and ranches.
-A complete assessment of sustainable biochar impacts on soil health, farm economics, soil carbon sequestration, and GHG emissions is needed to inform climate and soil health policies.
+A complete assessment of sustainable biochar impacts on soil health, farm economics, and emissions is needed to inform climate and soil health policies.
 AFT is building collaborations with policy and industry leaders, researchers, and innovative farmers to bridge these gaps.

 When amended with biochar at a rate of 8 tons per acre, wheat growth dramatically increased compared to wheat grown on unamended soil near Spokane, Washington.
 (Photo courtesy of Kristin Trippe, USDA ARS).